Financial position

 Level of prosperity

-This measure shows the difference between average weekly disposable income for households in the ACT across 10 income groups.
+This measure shows the difference between weekly disposable income for households in the ACT across 10 income groups.

 The measure is adjusted to consider differences in household size and composition.

-It does this by comparing the average weekly disposable income for those households with the lowest incomes (bottom 10%) against those with the highest incomes (top 10%) and measuring the difference between the two.
-This is important because it helps us to understand the different amounts of disposable income households have, and the dispersion of that income across income groups, for things like:
+It does this by comparing the weekly disposable income for those households with the lowest incomes (bottom 10%) against those with the highest incomes (top 10%) and measuring the ratio of the two.
+This is important because it helps us to understand the different amounts of disposable income households have, and the dispersion of that income across income groups, for consumption items like:

-In 2007-08, when this data series commenced, the average weekly disposable income for those in the top income group was 5 times that of those in the lowest income group.
+In 2007-08, when this data series commenced, the weekly disposable income for those in the top income group was 5 times that of those in the lowest income group.

 Since 2007-08, income has increased for all income groups except those within the highest group.
 Income for this group has stayed relatively stable.